mondeja/leptos-fluent/leptos-fluent/README.md

         // Get the initial language from `navigator.languages` if not
         // found in the local storage.
 By default, it is `false`.
         initial_language_from_navigator: true,
+        // Set the language to local storage when the user changes it.
+        // By default, it is `false`.
+        set_to_localstorage: true,
         // Name of the field in local storage to get and set the
         // current language of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",